-Swedish researchers found that infestations nearing100 per cent-affected plants caused about 50 per centyield loss, while infestations of 10 to 20 per cent led to5 to 10 per cent yield loss.
+Swedish researchers found that infestations nearing 100% affected plants caused about 50% yield loss, while infestations of 10 to 20% led to 5 to 10% yield loss.
 This result is similar to sclerotinia stem rot infection in canola, where a general rule of thumb yield loss estimate is half of the percentage of infected stems.
 This is a reasonable comparison since both diseases restrict the flow of water and nutrients to developing seeds.

 Patches of prematurely ripening canola due to clubroot infection (Figure 5) could be confused with other diseases such as sclerotinia, blackleg and Fusarium wilt.
 In such cases, proper diagnosis should include digging up affected plants to check for gall formation on roots.
 Swathing is an excellent opportunity to spot clubroot infestations.